Skip to main content

 Stacks of thylakoids are called grana.
 Each thylakoid represents one granum.
 The thylakoids are where the light reactions occur.
 In contrast, the stroma contains the enzymes for the dark reactions of photosynthesis.

-The enzyme complexes involved in the light reaction are aligned in the thylakoid membrane just as the membrane complexs involved in mitochondrial electron transport/oxidative phosphorylation were aligned in the mitochondrial inner membrane.
-That process used Complex I, Complex III, Complex II (succinate dehydrogenase), and Complex IV to transfer electrons from NADH and FADH2 to increasingly potent oxidizing agents (ubiquinone, cytochrome C) ending with dioxygen.
-The energy released during that thermodynamically favored process was captured in the formation of a proton gradient, which collapsed through the F0F1ATPase to drive ATP synthesis.
+The enzyme complexes involved in the light reaction are aligned in the thylakoid membrane just as the membrane complexes involved in mitochondrial electron transport/oxidative phosphorylation were aligned in the mitochondrial inner membrane.
+That process uses Complex I, Complex III, Complex II (succinate dehydrogenase), and Complex IV to transfer electrons from NADH and FADH2 to increasingly potent oxidizing agents (ubiquinone, cytochrome C), ending with dioxygen.
+The energy released during this thermodynamically favored process was captured by forming a proton gradient, which was then collapsed through the F0F1ATPase to drive ATP synthesis.

 For the light reaction, three complexes, the Light Harvesting ComplexII -Photosystem II (also called the LHC-PSII supercomplex), cytochrome b6f, and the light-harvesting complex Photosystem I (called the LHC-PSII supercomplex) are used to carry out the light reactions of photosynthesis.
-These include the photooxidation of water to produce O2 and the transfer of the lost electrons through a series of mobile electron carriers (plastoquinone and plastocyanin) to a terminal acceptor, NADP+ to form the reducing agent NADPH needed for carbohydrate synthesis in the dark reaction.
-The energy released during the electron transfer process is likewise captured in the form of a proton gradient as protons are moved from the chloroplast stroma to the lumen of the thylakoid.
+These include the photooxidation of water to produce O2 and the transfer of the lost electrons through a series of mobile electron carriers (plastoquinone and plastocyanin) to a terminal acceptor, NADP+, to form the reducing agent NADPH needed for carbohydrate synthesis in the dark reaction.
+The energy released during the electron transfer process is likewise captured in a proton gradient as protons are moved from the chloroplast stroma to the thylakoid lumen.
 The collapse of the resulting proton gradient powers ATP synthesis.
 These reactions are shown in Figure \(\PageIndex{2}\).

 photosynth2.jpg